Congratulations to our 2022 prize winners!

 AAAPC Annual Research Conference Most Distinguished Paper Award

 The AAAPC Committee selects a winner from the abstracts submitted for presentation at the Conference.
-The selected paper is presented during the Awards Plenary session at the AAAPC Annual Research Conference.
+The selected paper is presented during the Prize Winners' Plenary session at the AAAPC Annual Research Conference.

 |2021|| Dr Ruby Biezen, University of Melbourne|